Mclmadden/NGC1333IRAS4/Week 7.md

 > Only ~25% of the total molecular column density is in the cold component

+Talked to Claire Chandler about results
+> Once error bars are added to rotation diagram, check if the 2 lines are good approximations for cold and hot components

+> Compare curve with standard N and T profiles (as functions of radius from the protostar)

+> Emailed VLA observing proposal and an article on measuring distance to NGC 1333

+> Data points closer to the protostar are unresolved with a resolution ~1 arcsec.

+> If any results depend on distance, calculate distance in pc, but leave distance as variable in an equation to allow for future corrections

+> Moment map: second "blob" of methanol detection next to B1 could be real because of the system's water maser

+> MM: light free-free emission seen in countour map around A1 indicates direction of its outflow

+> MM: large methanol outflow most likely from A2

 Worked on Overleaf report

 ### Thursday - 7/25